adobe/athena/README.md

 ### Dependencies

-All fixture dependencies are automatically detected and installed during runtime while using both ES5 or ES6 syntax.
+All fixture dependencies are automatically detected and installed during runtime.
 The following example represents a valid fixture without the need for you to manage the `package.json` file.

 ```javascript
 const uuid = require("uuid/v1");